Policies & Initiatives

 US-101 Express Lanes

-To reduce traffic congestion and increase carpooling and transit use, Express Lanes are on to US-101 in San Mateo County.
+To reduce traffic congestion and increase carpooling and transit use, Express Lanes are on US-101 in San Mateo County.
 Any high-occupancy vehicle carrying three or more passengers (carpools and transit) can travel in the Express Lane toll-free, while 2-person carpools pay a reduced toll and single-occupancy vehicles pay the full amount should they choose to ride in the Express Lane.
 The Express Lanes aim to enable travel speeds of at least 45 mph, and utilize a dynamic toll pricing scheme to manage lane demand.
 Those who use the Express Lane must have the FasTrak Flex toll tag that indicates the car’s occupancy (1, 2, or 3+).
 The project was completed in March 2023.
 For more information, visit 101ExpressLanes.org.

 Countywide TDM Policy